We do this by setting the extensions property.

 Registering an extension automatically creates a typed property on each FilePond instance with the name of the extension.
 See Updating properties for additional details.

-Setting properties
+Setting options

 We can set a configuration object together with the extension like shown below.